 Whether you’re a first time mom or having your third baby like me, you can have a successful breastfeeding journey with a few simple tips.
-This post is written in partnership with AdventHealth for Women.
+This post is sponsored by AdventHealth for Women.
 All thoughts and opinions are my own.

 Nursing is a natural thing but let’s be honest, it doesn’t come natural to everyone and it’s certainly not something that’s easy to do.
 Before we even thought about getting pregnant, I knew I wanted to breastfeed our last child.
 I was set on nursing Trevor for the first year until his birthday.
 I was convinced that it would be easy and we would have no issues at all.
 Boy was I wrong.
 Trevor ended up coming into the world earlier than expected and since he was so tiny, nursing wasn’t an option in the beginning.
 The only option I had was to exclusively pump.